 The Devizes to Westminster International Canoe Race starts in Devizes, Wiltshire and finishing just downstream of Westminster Bridge in central London, opposite the Houses of Parliament.
 The race has been held annually over the Easter Weekend since 1948.

 The race is 125 miles long and has 77 portages.
 The first 52 miles are along the Kennet and Avon Canal to Reading, the next 55 miles are on the River Thames to Teddington.
 The final 17 mile section is on the tidal portion of the Thames.

-The race is a severe test of skill and stamina which produces a memorable sense of achievement for those successfully completing it.
+The race is a severe test of skill, physical and mental stamina and planning which produces a memorable sense of achievement for those successfully completing it.